KanwalArora029/careers-managing-your-job-search/README.md

 If you don’t track your progress, it may feel like you’ve done a lot of networking, but in reality only reached out to a handful of people.
 A job search tracker will show the progress you've made at a given time.
 With one, it's easy to see if you need to do extra outreach or not.

-To make thing easier, here is a ready-to-go [job search tracker spreadsheet template](https://docs.google.com/spreadsheets/d/1DJAtzaa68xlqmqC0_kIOKCH_-yodnfOvzPso0tCCVIQ/edit#gid=0) that you can use.
+To make thing easier, here is a ready-to-go [job search tracker spreadsheet template](https://docs.google.com/spreadsheets/d/1B3Xn3eXOCz-8PTo1BKv-JRVAS7Hsz3UNx__6YJK14Ps/edit#gid=2009025976) that you can use.
+There is a specific tab to track your job search activity.

 ## Be Active